 U.S. Ski & Snowboard offers a variety of membership opportunities depending on your area of interest.
 You can join online at my.usskiandsnowboard.org.
-You will be issued a U.S. Ski & Snowboard membership number immediately.
+You will be issued a U.S. Ski & Snowboard membership number immediately following membership registration.
 FIS membership may take up to one week.
 Keep in mind that most adult memberships are placed on pending status until all requirements have been completed.

-Most adult members are required to undergo periodic Background Screening, Introduction to Avalanches, and annual SafeSport training to activate membership.
-Screening and SafeSport training are not required for short term members and alpine masters who are not in regular contact with athletes.
+Most adult members are required to undergo periodic Background Screening, Introduction to Avalanches, and annual SafeSport training to activate membership (Those turning 18 within the season will also be required to complete membership requirements prior to their membership being activated).
+Screening and SafeSport training are not required for short term members and alpine masters who are not in regular contact with minor athletes.